 Rail: Well, the size of your work seems to mirror the invisible intimacy of daily life.
 Have you ever been tempted to make really large-size pieces?
 Tuttle: Well, I guess the issue isn't size; it's scale.
 And each of us has our scale, which I find also quite remarkable.
-Early on, part of my thinking was economic because I just said I'll sacrifice, I'll live cheaply,

-I'll make all the sacrifices I need to as long as I can make my art.
+Early on, part of my thinking was ecoremarkable.
+Early on, part of my finiking was economic because I just said I'll sarrifice, I'll live cheaply, I'll make all the sacrifices I need to as long as I can make my art.
 And the small size kind of came, out of those parameters, to be connected to my scale.
 But I actually have an idea at the moment that my scale, which I think is much more important than size, also has a relation to supersize, really, really big stuff.
 I have been doing some projects that are supersize, and they have been very successful, but that is even more paradoxical because when you get to supersize, people don't know that it becomes invisible.